IndiGo pilot faints, dies at boarding gate just before departure

 “We are saddened at the passing of one of our pilots in Nagpur earlier today.
 He took unwell at Nagpur airport and was rushed to the hospital where he unfortunately passed away.
 Our thoughts and prayers are with his family and loved ones,” IndiGo said.

-"The said Pilot yesterday operated, two sectors Trivandrum-Pune-Nagpur, which were early morning (approx between 3am to 7am).
-Thereafter had 27 hrs of rest and was scheduled for 04 sectors today with departure at 1 pm.
-Departure from Nagpur was to be his 1st Sector,” the airline said.
-(ANI)
+"The Pilot operated yesterday two sectors Trivandrum-Pune-Nagpur, which were early morning (approx between 3am to 7am).